-- 1. Gain a worldview of missions. - 2.
-Consider seriously missions and other Christian vocations as a career. - 3.
-Become involved in the services to a local church and Christian family.
+- 2. Gain a worldview of missions. - 3.
+Seriously consider missions and other Christian vocations as a career.

 The purpose of the missions/service requirement for Legacy Christian Academy is in harmony with this conviction.
 It is our desire to help our students gain a Christian worldview, to be encouraged to experience a close walk with God and to bring glory to Him through their ministry.